Important Phone Numbers

 We ask that students be mindful and respectful of their surroundings.
 Food and drink is allowed in the Idea Garden, however we ask that students refrain from eating in front of or near computers.
 All drinks should have a cap or lid and any open containers of liquid should be kept away from the computers or other equipment in the space.
 Additionally if students make a mess in the space, they can ask the Idea Garden staff for assistance with cleaning up.
 We want to make sure that the space is welcoming to all who enter it and that it continues to stay that way.

 During events, there may be times that students with food are asked to eat their food outside of the Idea Garden to avoid causing a disturbance.
-Luckily there is plenty of seating nearby that students can use just for this purpose.
+There is plenty of seating nearby that students can use just for this purpose.

 Minors are not permitted to use the facility unless they are accompanied by a parent or legal guardian, are currently enrolled at IUPUI, or are actively attending a specific event held in the Idea Garden.